- View Offline

 - Adding extra color stops

 - Generating gradients via the web

-Hi there!
+Hi there.
 My name is Justin Seeley.
-I'd like to welcome you to this course on CSS gradients.
-I'm pretty excited about this course, because it gives me a chance to show you an aspect of CSS that's often glossed over, but never really explored in depth.
-Gradients are a great way to add depth and texture to your web designs, and by using CSS to create them, we also cut down on the load time of our pages, which makes for a better viewing experience for our end-user.
-This course will start off with the basics of gradients, like browser specific syntax and creating simple linear and radial gradients as well.
-Once we get the basics nailed down, we're going to dive into a couple of mini projects, where you'll learn how to create an interesting gradient background for your site and also simulate metallic textures using nothing but CSS.
+I'd like to welcome you to this course on CSS Gradients.
+I'm pretty excited about this course because it gives me a chance to show you an aspect of CSS that's often glossed over, but never really explored in depth.
+Gradients are a great way to add depth and texture to your web designs, and by using CSS to create them we also cut down on the load time of our pages which makes for a better experience for our end user.
+This course will start off with the basics of gradients like browser-specific syntax and creating simple linear and radial gradients, as well.
+Once we've got the basics nailed down, we're going to dive into a couple of mini projects where you'll learn how to create interesting gradient background for your site and also simulate metallic textures using nothing but CSS.

 We'll wrap up the course by exploring things like creating diagonal gradients, adding gradients to text, and I'll even show you how you can use gradients to create some awesome repeatable patterns that can be used for backgrounds or buttons.
-I am excited to share all of this with you, so if you're ready, let's begin our look at CSS gradients.
+I'm excited to share all of this with you.
+So, if you're ready, let's begin our look at CSS Gradients.